kavia-common/video-upload-platform-6838-6847/video_upload_backend/README.md

 - ReDoc: `http://localhost:8000/redoc`
 - Usage helper: `http://localhost:8000/docs/usage`

-Note: The service will attempt to create `/upload` on startup.
+Note: The service will attempt to create the upload directory on startup (default `./upload`).
 Ensure the process has permission to write to this path.
-If you prefer a different path, update `UPLOAD_DIR` in `src/api/main.py`.
+If you prefer a different path, set the `UPLOAD_DIR` environment variable or update `UPLOAD_DIR` in `src/api/main.py`.

 ## API